 Standing outside the château where the cryptologists had hidden, contemplating all that had happened there, I wondered, would I have had their courage?
 People weren’t made differently then, what was different were the unprecedented times they found themselves in.
 Compelled to learn more, I felt this was a story that everyone should know.

 The Sunflower Field is a work of historical fiction, interwoven with a present day mystery.
 It brings to life the story of the Polish cryptologists and their allies in the French Resistance.
-I hope it will be available by the end of 2020 for all to learn what is owed to these incredible men.
+I hope it will be available soon for all to learn what is owed to these incredible men.